cambiegroup/flowchem/docs/user-guides/tutorials/using_api.md

 ![](FakeComponent.JPG)

-The argument parameters to send these commands need to be specified in the method.
+The argument parameters to send need to be specified in the method.

 ```python
 component_fake.put('fake_send_command', params={'parameter_1': "something", 'parameter_2': 'something'})